Michael is the New York Times bestselling author of I Can’t Date Jesus: Love, Sex, Family, Race, and Other Reasons I’ve Put My Faith in Beyoncé.

 Additionally, he is a regular contributor to Esquire, Elle, Essence, NBC News’ THINK, MTV News, among others.
 He’s also written for the New York Times, the Washington Post, the Houston Chronicle, Complex, Rolling Stone, Teen Vogue, Wired, BuzzFeed, The Guardian, them., Time Ideas, New York magazine’s Vulture, Salon, The Atlantic, NPR, Comedy Central Online, and numerous additional outlets.

 In the past, you could find Michael in his most natural state on The Cynical Ones, a humor blog filled with commentary on politics, pop culture, and personal anecdotes.
 The Root once named Michael named one of the Best Black Bloggers to Know .
 ESSENCE magazine named him one of the top #BlackTwitter voices to follow.

-He is currently working on his second book I Don’t Want To Die Poor, which chronicles his struggles with private student loans and the social costs of student loans.
+He is currently working on his second book I Don’t Want To Die Poor, which chronicles his struggles with private student loans and actual economic anxiety.